pinpoint-positioning/pinpoint-easylocate-ios/README.md

 ### requestPosition()
-Requests the current Status from the connected tracelet and returns a string in the completionj handler The answer is published in ` localPosition: TL_PositionResponse`
+Requests the current Status from the connected tracelet and returns a string in the completionj handler.

+The answer is published in ` localPosition: TL_PositionResponse`

 #### Structure of `TL_VersionResponse`